Gary Wilson (musician): You Think You Really Know Me

-Wilson went to Albert Grossman's Bearsville Studios in Woodstock, New York in 1976, a well-known recording studio that has played host to sessions by Bob Dylan, R.E.M., Patti Smith, The Rolling Stones and many other notable acts.
-There, Wilson recorded versions of "6.4 = Make Out", "Chromium Bitch", "Groovy Girls", and "I Want To Lose Control".
+Wilson went to Albert Grossman's Bearsville Studios in Woodstock, New York in 1976, where he recorded versions of "6.4 = Make Out", "Chromium Bitch", "Groovy Girls", and "I Want To Lose Control".
 He eventually decided that he would prefer to record at his familiar home studio and finished recording You Think You Really Know Me, his first album, in his parents' basement.
 On this recording, Wilson sometimes played solo and was other times accompanied by a backing band, The Blind Dates.
 He pressed, distributed, funded and released the album himself.
-Wilson pressed 300 copies in 1977 and a further 300 copies in 1979 (he now claims that he only has two original copies left in his personal possession from these pressings).
+Wilson pressed 300 copies in 1977 and a further 300 copies in 1979.
 In 1991, Cry Baby Records re-released the album, pressing about 1000 copies.

 His 1970s concert performances were cited as bizarre and outrageous, a "show that included cellophane, duct tape, bed sheets, fake blood, flour, and milk."
 So outlandish were the shows that often they would have their electricity cut in attempts to get them to leave the stage.
-After receiving a small amount of radio play, Wilson decided to try and pursue landing a record deal and moved west to California in 1978.
-There he recorded three singles, In the Midnight Hour/When I Spoke of Love (1978), Forgotten Lovers E.P.
-(1979) and Invasion of Privacy (1980).
-Although he did have some supporters (receiving fanmail during the period from the band The Residents), viable commercial success did not find Wilson.
+After receiving a small amount of radio play, Wilson decided to try and pursue a record deal and moved to California in 1978.
+There he recorded three discs, "In the Midnight Hour"/"When I Spoke of Love" (1978), Forgotten Lovers E.P.
+(1979) and "Invasion of Privacy" (1980).